Schweik7/Reverse/README.md

-this is a rep for reverse:
+# this is a rep for reverse:
++ -f to force push
 + angr
 + z3
 + unicorn